Kate Middleton & Prince Harry Are All Smiles At The Anzac Day Services

 — Daily Star (@Daily_Star) April 25, 2019

-Prince William is honoring ANZAC Day in New Zealand, while also paying tribute to those who perished in the attack on the mosque in Christchurch.
+Prince William is honoring Anzac Day in New Zealand, while also paying tribute to those who perished in the attack on the mosque in Christchurch.

 Kensington Palace issued a statement about the Duke of Cambridge’s trip on behalf of his grandmother, Queen Elizabeth.